Marquis Who's Who,

 in their high schools.
 Those boys and girls produced the miracle of transforming

 their country.
-I am a product of this educational system, and I am thankful high
+I am a product of this educational system, and I am thankful to my high

 school and to my teachers.